adncllng/vmock/src/pages/blog/en/person-in-common.md

 pageKey: page_blogpost
 title: Person in Common
 date: 1955-02-04T21:11:00.000Z
+description: >-
-description: Collaborative research-creation study on the interview experience of strangers
+  Collaborative research-creation study on the interview experience of strangers.
 ---
 Together with community collaborators Azzouz, Joanna, Kevin and Sheida, we investigated the practice of life story interviewing between strangers.
 In this documentary three-channel, video installation viewers of the work become listeners of what this interview experience has meant to those involved rather than being given access to their actual interviews.